- Wikipedia has its own culture. Knowing the jargon will help you navigate the online encyclopedia.

 Piggybacking means you’re using someone else’s account to make edits.
 Most of the time, this means you’re using the account for a user who forgot to log out, thereby leaving their account open (intentionally or unintentionally) for someone else’s use.

 Wikipedia terms about policing and administration

-CheckUser is one of the most important tools to counter the sockpuppetry and related issues described in the last section.
+CheckUser is one of the most important tools to counter sockpuppetry and related issues described in the last section.
 The name is fairly self-explanatory: CheckUser checks the background of a user that is normally hidden.
 This helps see whether users make edits from the same IP address or whether edits come from a device or IP address that has previously seen consequences for bad behavior.
 Because of the intrusive nature of the tool, it is only entrusted to a select group of users, also called CheckUser.

 Bots are robots that perform automated tasks.
-They crawl Wikipedia looking for suspicious edits or vandalism on pages, and they perform small editing tasks that are too tedious to perform manually.
+They crawl Wikipedia looking for suspicious edits or vandalism on articles, and they perform small editing tasks that are too tedious to perform manually.
 Bots are used in abundance on Wikipedia and responsible for around 12% of all edits made on the online encyclopedia.

 Disruptive users can be banned in different ways.
 Administrators can sanction users with a ban.
-Depending on the nature and seriousness of their disruptions, an offending user can be banned from a specific page, a topic, interacting with others, or the entire website.
+Depending on the nature and seriousness of their disruptions, an offending user can be banned from a specific article, a topic, interacting with others, or the entire website.
 A block on Wikipedia is related to a ban but puts up a technical barrier to prevent someone from making edits.

-The three-revert rule states that a user cannot make more than three reverts (changing an article back to a previous version) on one page within 24-hours.
+The three-revert rule states that a user cannot make more than three reverts (changing an article back to a previous version) on one article within 24-hours.
 This prevents two editors from reverting their respective changes and unleashing a (petty) war over how an article should look.